Ascoli Piceno: a quieter, more lived-in alternative to Tuscany

 English is spoken, but not everywhere and not automatically.
 In hotels and restaurants it’s usually fine.
 In bakeries, markets, or small shops, it’s hit or miss.
 Basic Italian goes a long way, even just a few words.
 People are patient and practical, and communication usually works itself out without drama.
 You point, you smile, you try, and it’s enough.

-Who Ascoli Piceno actually works for
+Who Ascoli Piceno is actually right for

 Ascoli Piceno tends to suit people who don’t need their days filled on purpose.
 If you’re comfortable doing the same things more than once, this place is easy to live in.
 You’ll probably end up having coffee at the same bar each morning because it opens early and it’s on your way.
 Lunch happens when kitchens are open, not when it fits a plan.
 Afternoons are quiet whether you expect them to be or not, and evenings don’t offer many choices.
 The day has a shape to it, and after a while you stop pushing against that.